 Shatanjay Sudha

 How should I customize a prompt for my situation?

-Add the facts that matter: your numbers, timeline, location, current constraints, goals, and what decision you are actually trying to make.
-Specific context usually matters more than prompt complexity.
+Add the facts that change the recommendation: your numbers, timeline, location, obligations, constraints, alternatives, and the exact decision in front of you.
+Specific context matters more than prompt complexity.

 Do I need to use every prompt exactly as written?

-No. Think of each prompt as a strong starting structure.
-Remove sections, tighten questions, or add your own context until it matches the real problem you are solving.
+No. Think of each one as a strong operating draft.
+Tighten the scope, remove what does not matter, and add context until the prompt matches the real problem you are solving.

 Which category should I start with?

-Start with the decision that is most immediate in your life right now.
-If income is the pressure point, begin with salary or career prompts.
-If clarity is missing around spending, start with budgeting and cash flow.
+Start with the decision carrying the highest cost of confusion right now.
+If the pressure point is compensation, open salary or career.
+If the problem is monthly control, start with budgeting and cash flow.

 Are more prompts going to be added over time?

 Yes.
-This library is meant to grow carefully over time.
-New prompts should earn their place by being genuinely useful, not by inflating the page with noise.
+The library is meant to grow carefully.
+New prompts should earn their place by improving real decision quality, not by adding more surface-level volume.

 Trust note

 This resource is educational by design.
-It exists to improve clarity, structure, and decision quality around money, work, and practical financial choices.
+It exists to improve clarity, preparation, and decision quality around money, work, and practical financial choices.

 Use the prompts with judgment.
-For personalized financial decisions, major commitments, tax matters, or regulated products, combine this with proper research and qualified advice.
+For high-stakes financial decisions, major commitments, tax matters, or regulated products, combine them with proper research and qualified advice.

+Shatanjay Sudha